radvd - enhancement proposal: ability to advertise routes and some fixes - patches attached

 Updated by Jim Pingle over 2 years ago

 Can you submit this as a pull request on github, rather than attaching patches?

-#8 Updated by Magnus Holmgren 3 months ago
+Updated by Magnus Holmgren about 2 years ago

 I'm about to submit a PR now.
 However, there's one issue I'd like to figure out first:

 The info text added by the patch says "If you need a default route, specify it with ::/0 here.
 If no routes are specified here, the Router Advertisement (RA) Daemon will advertise only the default route.".
 Indeed, no ::/0 block will be added to the generated radvd.conf if specific routes are defined here, and no ::/0 route is advertised.
 However, the Linux VMs getting the RAs add a default route via the router anyway.
 Is there some other option that needs to be toggled or is Linux doing it wrong?
 Router mode is set to Router Only.

 OK, I figured it out.
 AdvDefaultLifetime needs to be set to 0 (i.e. the Router lifetime box).
 Should the info text mention this?

 Updated by Marc Posch about 2 years ago

 I am glad that you found my enhancement useful and updated it for the 2.4.4 version.